-Rehabilitative dentistry, or restorative dentistry, focuses on repairing and rebuilding a damaged smile.
-Call us if you have a missing tooth, gum disease, or traumatic accident that has affected your teeth and gums.
-We have the restorative dental services you need in Carrollton, TX.
+We use ehabilitative dentistry, or restorative dentistry, to repair and rebuild a damaged smile.
+Call us if you have a missing tooth, gum disease, or a traumatic accident that has affected your teeth and gums.
+We have the restorative dentistry services you need in Carrollton, TX.

-Restorative dental care is one of the dental services we provide in Carrollton.
-Dental restorations take many forms, from crowns to dentures, depending on your specific needs and cosmetic goals.
+Restorative dental care is one of the dental services Dr. Canaless provides in Carrollton.
+Dental restorations take many forms based on your specific needs and goals.
 Restoring your smile will give you back natural function and aesthetics so that you can enjoy life to the fullest.

 Restorative Dentistry in Carrollton, TX

-Restorative dentistry deals with fixing dental problems like damaged or decayed teeth, replacing missing teeth, and other repairs.
+We use restorative dentistry can fix damaged or decayed teeth, replace missing teeth, and provide other repairs.
 Common procedures include dental crowns, bridges, implants, and dentures.
 Our goal is to help you achieve a healthy, beautiful smile.
-Keep reading to learn more about each service and the issues they address.

 Dental Implants

-Dental implants are the best permanent choice for replacing one or all your teeth.
-They replace teeth from the root up, holding crowns, bridges, or dentures securely.
-Since implants are strong and permanent, they can last for many years, keeping your replacements secure.
-Unlike removable replacements, implant-secured prosthetics support healthy gums and bones.
+Dental implants are the best permanent choice that can replace one or all your teeth.
+They replace teeth from the root up to support crowns, bridges, or dentures.
+Since implants are strong and permanent, they can last for many years.
+Unlike removable replacements, implant-secured restorations support healthy gums and bones.

-Dental implants help prevent issues like tooth decay, gum disease, and bone loss as well.
-Adjacent teeth stay healthy, reducing the risk of tooth decay and gum disease in the long run.
+Dental implants help prevent issues like tooth decay, gum disease, and bone loss.
+They keep adjacent teeth stay healthy and reduce the risk of tooth decay and gum disease in the long run.
 To learn more about our implant restorations, see Dental implants.

 Dental Crowns